Travel Industry Management (TIM)

 TIM 304 Principles of Travel Industry Marketing (3) Concepts, problems, processes of marketing within the travel industry; development of marketing strategies including product, place, promotion, and price for travel institutions.
 Students may not earn credit for 304 and BUS 312.
 Pre: 101.

 TIM 305 Financial Management for the Travel Industry (3) Cash flow determination and management strategies for financing hospitality ventures and expansion.
 Determining the financial viability of proposed and existing operations through traditional and state-of-the-art techniques.
-Pre: 101 and ACC 202 and NREM 203, MATH 203, MATH 215 or MATH 241.
+Pre: 101 and ACC 202; and NREM 203, MATH 203, MATH 215, MATH 241, or BUS 250.

 TIM 306 Human Resource Management: Travel Industry (3) Principles of human resource management applied to contemporary theories and practices in the travel industry; employee productivity, recruitment, and retention.
 Pre: 101 and (COMG 151 or COMG 251).